COVID-19 pandemic in Hubei: Lockdown of Wuhan

-Tianhe International Airport, Wuhan's only civil airport suspended all commercial flights from 13:00 on January 23.
+The Tianhe International Airport, Wuhan's only civil airport, suspended all commercial flights from 1 PM on January 23.
 Various airlines including Cathay Dragon, Spring Airlines, Juneyao Airlines, China Southern Airlines, China Eastern Airlines and All Nippon Airways cancelled their scheduled Wuhan-bound flights.
 On January 24, the airport was only open to international flights inbound which were required to leave without any passengers.
 The two cargo planes of SF Express which carried supplies for epidemic control were also allowed to land at the airport.